barely-a-dev/Nash/README.md

    chsh -s /usr/bin/nash
    ```
    Enter your password and press enter.
 3. Log out and log back in or restart.
-Nash will be your default shell!
+Nash will be your default shell.

 ### Command-line Options